UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_23.md

 Here is a new cereal dataframe.

-You’ll notice that our column `mfr_type` contains 2 variables.
+You’ll notice that our column `mfr_type` contains two variables.

 It is displaying both the manufacturer (N, Q, etc.) of the cereal and the cereal type (Cold, Hot).

-To convert this into tidier data we will need to split up this column into 2 separate ones, but how?
+To convert this into tidier data we will need to split up this column into two separate columns, but how?

 ---